Fast-oscillating random perturbations of Hamiltonian systems: Exponential convergence on the separatrix

 Let us take care of these steps in order.

 \textbf{Step 1}.
 Let $0<\beta<1$, which will be specified later.
-We prove that the process has a uniformly positive probability of following along the averaged motion and going through a neighborhood of the saddle point without making a deviation more than $\beta\sqrt{\e}$ in terms of $H$. \begin{lemma} For each fixed $\hat t>0$, $\beta'>0$,
+We prove in the next two results that the process has a uniformly positive probability of following along the averaged process $\bm x_t$ and going through a neighborhood of the saddle point without making a deviation more than $\beta\sqrt{\e}$ in terms of the value of $H$. \begin{lemma} For each fixed $\hat t>0$, $\beta'>0$,

 is uniformly positive for all $(x,y)\in M\times\mathbb T^m$ and $\e$ sufficiently small. \end{lemma} \begin{proof} Let the eigenvalues of $\nabla^2 H$ be bounded by $K$.
 Recall formula \eqref{eq:slowx}.
 By the boundedness of the coefficients, the event